XcalableMP/manual/en/gmove.rst

      a(1:2) = b(3:4)
    !$xmp end task

-In this example, the task directive divides the node set of 4 nodes into two nodes, the first half and the second half.
+In this example, the task directive divides the node set of 4 nodes into two nodes, the first-half and the second-half.
-In gmove directive which is in mode, it executes get communication from array of second half node to array of first half node.
+In gmove directive which is in mode, it executes get communication from array of second-half node to array of first-half node.

 .. image:: ../img/gmove/gmove_in.png